In this multi-part blog, I will describe how I build a website from scratch.

-Now you don’t even need to know about coding anymore.
-With online site builders like Wix, Sitebuilder, Duda and many others, you can have a decent site in no time.
-I don’t recommend those products if you are serious about having your own unique website without any restrictions.
+Now, you don’t even need to know about coding anymore.
+With online site builders like Wix, Sitebuilder, Duda and many others, you can have a decent site quickly.
+I don’t recommend those products if you are serious about having your unique website without any restrictions.

 For professional use, it’s quite an obvious choice to have a website.
 It’s the first contact with the outside world, a relatively cheap medium to promote or sell your products.

 For a hobby wildlife & nature photographer like me, it’s maybe not so obvious.
-You could ask, why not post your photos on social media like Facebook, Instagram or the many photo sharing websites?
+You could ask, why not post your photos on social media like Facebook, Instagram, or many photo-sharing websites?
 And all for free!
 Yes, I do it all the time, but only to promote this website and encourage people to visit it.

 So why do I need a personal website?
-There are many reasons why I wanted a website; one of them is to get full control over the design and the way my photos are presented.
+There are many reasons why I wanted a website; one of them is to get complete control over the design and the way my photos are presented.
 For example, the layout of Facebook is, in my opinion, an ugly one and looks outdated.
-Not the most beautiful environment to share photos.
-I cannot understand why this multi-billion company doesn’t invest in a decent design for their platform.
+It’s not the most beautiful environment to share photos.
+I cannot understand why this multi-billion-dollar company doesn’t invest in a decent design for its platform.

-Another reason, and maybe the most important one, is to show my photos not only to people that have a social media account or need to be friends with me to see my photos and blogs.
+Another reason, and maybe the most important one, is to show my photos not only to people who have a social media account or need to be friends with me to see my pictures and blogs.
 A personal website is accessible to everyone!

 To be continued…